 “Perhaps against no other gem has the bigotry of superstitious ignorance so prevailed as against the wonderful opal.” – Isidore Kozminsky, 1922, ‘The Magic and Science of Jewels and Stones’

-Last week’s post covered the birthstones for Libra.
-This week, we want to focus in on one stone in particular: Opal.
-This stone is so magical that it’s more than worthy of a post all of its own!
+Today, we want to focus in on one stone in particular: Opal.
+This stone is so magical and enchanting that it’s more than worthy of a post all of its own!

 In the past, precious gems were worn not just because of their beauty but also because of the powers people believed they possessed.
 While most stones are believed to have positive qualities, somewhere down the line Opal gained a reputation as a bringer of bad luck.
 In medieval Europe, for example, owners of opals were called witches or sorcerers, and many people were frightened of the stone because of its similarity to the ‘Evil Eye’, and the eyes of animals like cats, toads, and snakes.
 It was even thought to have played a role in the Black Plague.